Approximate Discrete Entropy Monotonicity for Log-Concave Sums: Introduction

-Our main tools are first, to approximate the density of the log-concave sum convolved with the sum of $n$ continuous uniforms with the discrete p.m.f.
+where $U$ is an independent continuous uniform on $(0,1)$.
+Conversely, for the class of log-concave random variables $\sigma \to \infty$ implies $H(X) \to \infty$, e.g. by Proposition \ref{qlogconcave} and Lemma \ref{bobkovlemma}.
+Indeed these give a quantitative comparison between $H(X)$ and $\sigma^2=\mathrm{Var}(X)$ for log-concave random variables: $H(X) \geq \log{\sigma}$ for $\sigma \geq 1$ . \end{remark} Our main tools are first, to approximate the density of the log-concave sum convolved with the sum of $n$ continuous uniforms with the discrete p.m.f.
 (Lemma \ref{densityapproxlemma}) and second, to show a type of concentration for the ``information density'', $-\log{p(S_n)},$ using Lemma \ref{nzerolemma}.
 It is a standard argument to show that log-concave p.m.f.s have exponential tails, since the sum of the probabilities is convergent.
 Lemma \ref{nzerolemma} is a slight improvement in that it provides a bound for the ratio depending on the variance.